 - Large round webs between bikes or boat lines after a calm night

-Most species you will meet around Laurel, Aquebogue, or Speonk outbuildings are not dangerous to people.
+Most species around East End outbuildings are not dangerous to people.
 They help knock down flies and mosquitoes that slip inside.
-The question is not moral; it is comfort.
-Some families prefer a tidy shop with fewer visible webs, especially when children grab tools without looking.
+The question is not whether spiders are “good” or “bad.”
+It is whether the level of webs and movement matches how you use the space, especially when children grab tools without looking.

 When a normal spider year crosses into a nuisance